 2) Add Contrast & Clarity

-The Clarity tool in Lightroom also adds a little mid-tone contrast, and is very useful for bringing out the textures and details in your images.
-However, beware of greying skin if you pull it too far.
+Finally, the clarity tool in Lightroom also adds a little mid-tone contrast, and is very useful for bringing out the textures and details in your images.
+However, beware of greying skin if you pull it too far!

 3) Dodge & Burn

-You can use these tools to gently darken some areas and lighten others (burn darkens, dodge lightens) This can help subtly mould your image and pull the viewers eye the way you want to.
+You can also gently darken some areas and lighten others to help subtly mould your image and pull the viewers eye the way you want to.
 Generally speaking, use these to darken areas that you want the eye drawn away from, and and lighten areas of interest.
-You can also use this to subtly mould a person's face with light and shadow.
-Easy does it though!
-If you are using Lightroom, use the adjustment tool to do this, or if you are in Photoshop, you can read a step by step tutorial here.

-I love the patch tool in Photoshop (sorry Element users, I don't think you get this!) but Clone works just as well.
-Cloning or patching out distractions can make sure that the viewers eye are drawn to your intended point of focus, thereby making sure that it is only your subject that grabs attention, and not that pole behind them :) If you only have Lightroom you can still remove unwanted elements by using the spot removal tool, although it's not as good as the tools in Photoshop for large changes.
+Cloning or patching out distractions can make sure that the viewers eye are drawn to your intended point of focus, making sure that it is only your subject that grabs attention, and not that pole behind them :)

 - Noise & Luminance Sliders